 We observed an immense hunger among the Malagasy to know the Word of God.
 Believers were willing to travel two days over terrible roads just to be trained.
 Some even walked 25 miles!

 God prepared us for this ministry by placing us in biblical churches where we were taught the truth and equipped to pass it on to others.
 Our stewardship is to be faithful to “entrust these things to faithful men who will be able to teach others also.”— 2 Timothy 2:2

-If the Lord wills, we are planning to return to Madagascar as soon as we are able.
+If the Lord wills, we plan to join our team in Madagascar as soon as possible.
 We will need to have solid churches and individuals partner with us in prayer and financial support to make that happen, but we are confident that the Lord will abundantly supply.

-During our trip to Madagascar in August 2017, we learned that life in Madagascar would be quite difficult.
-There are many challenges to daily life there.
-Additionally, our family would need to learn two languages — both French and Malagasy.
-Therefore, to make the transition to life in Madagascar more successful, we are planning to learn French before we go to Madagascar.
+During our trip to Madagascar in August 2017, we learned that daily life in Madagascar would be difficult for us — especially if we moved to the country without any way to communicate.
+As you know, we will need to learn two languages — both French and Malagasy.
+Therefore, to make the transition more successful, we are planning to learn French before we go to Madagascar.

 Ministry in Madagascar